digitalservicebund/ris-norms/doc/adr/0012-error-responses.md

 The `instance` field is filled with the api call URI that triggered the exception.

-Both `title` and `details` are written in english.
+Both `title` and `detail` are written in english.

 Only the `type` field is required.
 All other fields are optional.

 In general at least `type`, `instance` and `title` should be filled out to help with debugging.
 Also, all additional information that is required for writing a good error message should be provided as additional fields (extension members).
-For this it might be helpful to write a `details` message and provide all variables used in it as additional fields.
+For this it might be helpful to write a `detail` message and provide all variables used in it as additional fields.

 ### Multiple error messages in one response